 (3) The number of equivalent domestic residences deemed to be in particular premises is ascertained by dividing the facility’s total bed capacity by 5 and, where the quotient is not a whole number, by increasing it to the next highest whole number.

-[Clause 9 inserted in Gazette 26 Jun 2018 p.
+[Clause 9 inserted: Gazette 26 Jun 2018 p.
 2375-6.]

 10. Tariff K1 (general supply with residential tariff)